zirinisp/SlackKit/README.md

 # SlackRTMKit
-a Swift implementation of the Slack RTM API
+a Swift wrapper of the Slack RTM API